kolinsturt/kolinsturt.github.io/_posts/2011-11-15-aes_encryption_using_openssl.md

 NOTE: Once you have encrypted the plaintext, you can pass around or store this encrypted binary information.
 If you need to send or store it in a text format such as XML or JSON, you'll need to encode the binary information.
 For example, you can use [Base64](https://en.wikipedia.org/wiki/Base64) to encode the encrypted binary data.
 For a Base64 utility, see [here](https://github.com/CollinStuart/Base64CPP).

-Lets make a test function.
-We could wrap this C code in a higher level C++ class (lets call it Crypto).
-You could additionally pass std::strings in and out of the class if you wanted to.
-The following example adds the extra convenience of encoding and decoding the binary data to and from Base64 as an example.
-If you do not feel like adding a Base64 utility to your code base, you can comment out that optional step below
+Make a test function by wrapping the C code in a higher level C++ class, call it Crypto.
+You could additionally pass `std::string` in and out of the class if you want.
+The following example adds the extra convenience of encoding and decoding the binary data to and from Base64.
+If you don't feel like adding a Base64 utility to your code base, you can comment out that optional step below

 	void Crypto::encryptTest()